Sitecore-Hackathon/2019-SiteTroopers/documentation/README.md

 ### Items Updated by Given User Before or After Certain Date

-This report shows all the items that have been updated before or after the specified date/time.
+This report shows all the items that have been updated before or after the specified date/time by user.

 ![iuxgubad](images/items-updated-by-given-user-before-or-after-certain-date.jpg "iuxgubad")